 Thompsons Solicitors and the trade unions fight, and win, Wilsons and Clyde Coal Ltd v English, which establishes the concept of employer's liability.

 The UK's first industrial disease case is won by Thompsons Solicitors.

 Represented Barnard in Rookes v Barnard - a leading case on punitive damages and a turning point in judicial activism in trade unions.

-The Equal Pay Act is the first piece of legislation to enshrine the right to equal pay for work of equal value between women and men.
+The Equal Pay Act 1970 is the first piece of legislation to enshrine the right to equal pay for equal work.
+The Equal Pay Act 1970 was amended in 1986 to include equal pay for work of equal value.

 Thompsons Solicitors brings about the first ever successful asbestos-related disease case in the House of Lords.

 Thompsons Solicitors involved in helping to draft the Health and Safety at Work Act, which means approximately eight million employees are legally protected at work for the first time.